ON THIS DAY 20 YEARS AGO: The Musician & the Dancer

 While performing, theirs are the eyes and smiles I cling to with my claws, for the show is a nightmare.
 Horrified gasps.
 Comments hissed behind hands.
 Stuffed-pigeons blustering over too-tight bowties.

-I perform my first two numbers down on the floor in front of the stage where only the front row can see that I am actually a choreographic technician and high-class artist, in addition to an acrobatic gravity-defier with a sword.
+I perform my first two numbers down on the dance floor in front of the stage where only the front row can see that I am actually a choreographic technician and high-class artist, in addition to an acrobatic gravity-defier with a sword.
 After that, I dance two more numbers among the crowd and encourage them to get up and try.

 During negotiations and planning, when I had informed my hostess that, no, I would not be accepting body tips, she had offered to go behind me with my basket.
 I hadn't done body-tipping at the restaurants in some years, had never been comfortable with the tradition, and had no intention in starting up again amidst such a prestigious crowd and such a formal affair.